milesChild/image-processing/ImageProcessing/README.md

 **PPMImage Class:**

-Class to represent a PPM (Portable Pix Map) image, which stores all the pixel values in a 2D array of Pixels of a specified height and width.
+Class to represent a PPM (Portable Pix Map) processableImageImpl, which stores all the pixel values in a 2D array of Pixels of a specified height and width.
 This program (currently) only supports manipulation of PPM-type images.
-This class stores all the actual image-manipulation operations that can be conducted by the user; each operation will directly manipulate the 2D array of pixels, _pixelGrid_.
+This class stores all the actual processableImageImpl-manipulation operations that can be conducted by the user; each operation will directly manipulate the 2D array of pixels, _pixelGrid_.

 ## View: